Codes over Trees: Constructions of Codes over Trees

 For a vector $\bfu \in \F^m_2$ denote by $w_H(\bfu)$ its Hamming weight, and for two vectors $\bfu,\bfw \in \F^m_2$, $d_H(\bfu,\bfw )$ is their Hamming distance.
 A binary code $\cC$ of length $m$ and size $K$ over $\F_2$ will be denoted by $(m,K)$ or $(m,K,d)$, where $d$ denotes its minimum Hamming distance.
 If $\cC$ is also linear and $k$ is its dimension, we denote the code by $[m,k]$ or $[m,k,d]$.

-Let $E_n$ be the set of all $\binom{n}{2}$ edges as defined in~\eqref{eq:En}.
-For a fixed order of the edges in $E_n$, we define for any set $E\subseteq E_n$, its \textit{binary edge-vector} $\bfv_E$ of length $\binom{n}{2}$ that is indexed by the set of edges $E_n$ and every entry has value one if and only if the corresponding edge belongs to $E$.
+Let $E_n$ be the set of all $\binom{n}{2}$ edges as defined in~\eqref{eq:En}, with a fixed order.
+For any set $E\subseteq E_n$, let $\bfv_E$ be its {characteristic vector} of length $\binom{n}{2}$ which is indexed by the edge set $E_n$ and every entry has value one if and only if the corresponding edge belongs to $E$.
 That is,

 The construction of $\ut(n,M,d)$ code over trees will be as follows.

 \begin{Construction} For all $n\geq 1$ let $\cC$ be a binary code $(\binom{n}{2},K,2d-1)$.
 Then, the code $\cC_{\cT_3}$ is defined by